Header Banner

-How To: Find Out If Facebook Owes You Ten Bucks
+How to Find Out If Facebook Owes You Ten Bucks

 For the most part, nobody makes money off of Facebook.
 Sure, some people make a living by updating pages for businesses and celebrities, but hardly anyone gets a dime from the site itself.